Ben1138/SWBF2Phoenix/README.md

 * Unity 2020.3.x

 ### Build steps
 1. Clone the repository to a directory of your choice using `git clone https://github.com/Ben1138/SWBF2Phoenix --recurse-submodules`.
-If your forgot to clone without submodules, do `git submodule update --init`
+If your forgot to clone with submodules, do `git submodule update --init`
 2. Execute `BuildAndCopyLibsWin.bat` (double click)
 3. Choose your build type.
 For now, Debug is recommended
 4. Choose the number of threads used for compilation.
 Recommended is the number of your CPU cores.